 So, what makes the 3dRudder so revolutionary?

-- The 3dRudder PS VR is the foot motion controller for the PlayStation VR.
+- The 3dRudder PS VR is the foot motion controller for the PlayStation VR used with the PS4 or the PS5.
 PlayStation Official Licensed Product.

 - The 3dRudder is a foot-powered controller to be used seated, and in combination with the PS Move, the Aim controller, or the DualShock gamepad depending on gameplay.